aryanjain2005/Disaster-Alert-System/README.md

 ![Date and Time Slot](./images/slot_selection.png)
 4. Select desired Parking Slot(s) which is(are) available and click on "Pay Now".
 The total is calculated as per the previous(step 3) and present(step 4) selections.
 ![Slot](./images/parking_slot.jpeg)
-5. Proceed to pay.
+5. Proceed to pay with your comfortable mode of payment.
 ![Payment](./images/payment.png)
 6. After a successful transaction, you will receive a message confirming your booking.
 ![Confirmation](./images/confirmation.png)
-You will also receive confirmation mail with 2 OTPs which will be required at the venue for entering and exiting the parking area.
+You will also receive confirmation mail with the booking details and 2 OTPs which will be required at the venue for entering and exiting the parking area.
 In case you stay in the parking slot beyond your booked time slot, you have to pay extra which will be collected while exiting the parking area.
-This extra 'fine' can be calculated based on the time we enter the 2nd OTP while exiting.
+This extra payment can be calculated based on the time we enter the 2nd OTP while exiting.

 ### 3.3 How to Reset Password
 1. Click on "forgot password" in the login page.